 Write it down in your calendar.
 Schedule it, or you will always find something else to do in replace of self-care.

-“I will wake up early to read my bible” “I will take half an hour at 8:30pm to take a bath 4 times a week”.
+“I will wake up early to read my Bible” “I will take half an hour at 8:30pm to take a bath 4 times a week”.
 “Every other Tuesday I will go for a manicure”.
 “I will exercise every morning at 6am”.

 Whatever it is that recharges and refuels you…DO THAT!
-Your mental, emotional and physical health will be better off, by making sure you make YOU a priority.
+Your mental, emotional and physical health will be better off, by making sure you make yourself a priority.
 You give, give give all day long.